Avoiding Miscommunication in the Virtual Workplace

 With the rise of new communication platforms generated from the explosion of the remote workforce, it is no wonder why the ways that we communicate with each other are dynamically changing.
 The absence of nonverbal cues can be felt across organizations as messages are being misinterpreted and team morale is weakening.

-Being aware of tone in emails and texts is essential to try and mimic the nonverbal cues that we are missing.
+Being aware of tone in emails and texts is essential to try and mimic the nonverbal cues we are missing.
 Implementing emojis and punctuation is a great way to ensure that you are relaying messages the way you intended to.

 “Video conferencing is face-to-face.
 We should be good, right?”
 Wrong.

-3 Tips to Improve your Virtual Nonverbal Communication for Video Conferencing
+3 Tips to Improve Your Virtual Nonverbal Communication for Video Conferencing

 1. Maintain Good Posture

 When sitting in on a video conferencing meeting, your primary focus usually is not your posture.
-Many do not realize that making a positive impression during video conferencing is essential, especially when you have had limited “face-to-face” interaction with your colleagues and supervisors.
-One way to improve your camera skills is by sitting straight up and leaning slightly forwards in your chair.
+Many do not realize that making a positive impression during video conferencing is essential, mainly when you have had limited “face-to-face” interaction with your colleagues and supervisors.
+One way to improve your camera skills is by sitting straight up and leaning slightly in your chair.
 This sends a positive message and indicates engagement.
-Another way to create a positive impression is by limiting nervous habits such as fidgeting or other distracting actions.
+Another way to create a positive impression is limiting nervous habits such as fidgeting or distracting actions.
 This will help portray interest and prevent you from procuring unwanted attention.

 In this era of video conferencing, meetings are being held back to back, resulting in “Zoom fatigue” and burnout.
 This fatigue can result in employees leaning back in their chairs, unintentionally displaying to coworkers and supervisors that they are disinterested or in disagreement.
-It is hard to keep your energy up throughout the day, but being conscious of how your posture is portraying you on screen is an easy way to help eliminate the chance of miscommunication.
+It is hard to keep your energy up throughout the day, but being conscious of how your posture portrays you on screen is an easy way to help eliminate the chance of miscommunication.

 Nonverbal Communication Blog Graphics